 How long will the study take?

-3-4 minutes on average, and normally less than 5 minutes.
+It takes less than 5 minutes.

-Will my recordings be anonymous?
+Will my voice recordings be anonymous?

 Do I need to be diagnosed with COVID-19 to participate?

-What will you do with my recordings?
+What will you do with my voice recordings?

-No. Although it has been shown that this kind of technology can detect COVID-19 from voice recordings, this initiative is for scientific research only.
+Although it has been shown that this kind of technology can detect COVID-19 from voice recordings, this initiative is for scientific research only.
 If you suspect you may have COVID-19 and have been previously undiagnosed, please visit your primary care provider or local medical services for professional advice.